FlorianFrank/MemTestX/hardware/pcbs/fmc_memory_adapter/README.md

 | J1 - J5   | Pin Headers Ground Selectors | Amphenol Commercial Products | G800NA306018EU | 1×2 straight pin headers, 2.54 mm pitch, for single ground connectors | 0.09 €     | 5   | 0.45 €      | ✅       |
 | J9        | Debug Pin Header             | Würth Elektronik  | 61300311121        | 1×3 straight pin headers, 2.54 mm pitch, for debug pins | 0.10 €     | 1   | 0.10 €      | ✅       |

+The board was manufactured as a four-layer PCB with a standard HASL finish (TG150), leaded configuration, 2 mm thickness, 4 mil/4 mil track spacing, and a minimum hole size of 0.2 mm.

+A batch of five pieces was priced at approximately 130 €, including shipping, from [PCBgogo](https://www.pcbgogo.com).

+The total cost to manufacture the complete PCB was approximately **175 €**, excluding the cost of additional materials required for soldering.

 ### Pinout Description